 All these and more can be achieved by the use of this app.

 3. Navigation Bar

-One of the most popular app alternatives, this app also have similar functions as mentioned in the apps above.
+One of the most popular app alternatives, this app also has similar functions as mentioned in the apps above.
 There is also a very simplistic design that allows it to be used by anybody.
 There is also the option to select and change themes, allowing users to style the app as they please.

 - Replace the Home, Back, and Recent buttons.

 - Allows you to change the color of the navigation bar as well as its background.